Bounds on the minimum sound speed above neutron star densities: Details of and

+We begin by deriving $\Delta P_\mathrm{max}$ due to the maximally soft construction (red in \cref{fig:demo}).
+The $n_B(\mu_B)$ relations for the constant $\cmin$ and $\cmax$ segments follow directly from \cref{eq:Cs}, and are given by

-where as in the main text we have defined $\alpha=1/\cmax$, $\beta=1/\cmin$, and $\mu_1$ the baryon chemical potential at which the two segments intersect.
-This point of intersection is marked by the red ``+'' in \cref{fig:demo}, and its coordinate is straightforward to solve:
+where we have defined $\alpha=1/\cmax$, $\beta=1/\cmin$, and $\mu_1$ the baryon chemical potential at which the two segments intersect.
+This point of intersection is marked by the red ``+'' in \cref{fig:demo}, and its coordinate is found to be

-Utilizing \cref{eq:area}, we arrive at
+Utilizing \cref{eq:dp}, we arrive at

 which evaluates to \cref{eq:dpmax}.
 This is the largest increment in pressure from $\mu_\tov$ to $\mu_\pqcd$.